chen-wen-tao/Scam-Project/PROJECT_SUMMARY.md

 ---

-## 2. What have you done up to now?
+## 2. What have we done up to now?

 ### System Architecture & Refactoring
 - **Modular Package Structure**: Refactored monolithic code into a clean, modular architecture (`scam_detector/` package)